xalaida/laravel-nuxt-docker/README.md

-## Dockerized starter template for Laravel + Nuxt.JS project.
+## Dockerized template for Laravel + Nuxt.JS project.

 ## Overview
 Look at one of the following topics to learn more about the project